They Lie In Wait In The Dark To (re)Infest Your Pet

-It is important to remember that, because homes are maintained at favorable conditions (temperature, humidity, presence of shadowy areas) for flea development, fleas may be present throughout the year.
+It is important to remember that fleas may be present throughout the year because homes are maintained at favorable conditions for flea development (temperature, humidity, presence of shadowy areas).
 Infestation of your pet outside the house is rare in winter times.

 Flea larvae try to escape the light.
 But they don’t go very far from the egg they came, 40 cm at the most for stage 3 larvae.

-In addition, they have to find the fecal pellets they absolutely need to feed on.
+In addition, they must find the fecal pellets they need to feed on.
 These are found in the same places as the eggs.

 Cleaning and vacuuming